Artist Simone Leigh curated a series of intellectual sermons directed by Black women who grieved, strategized, loved, and yearned for community.

 Edna Bonhomme

-Edna Bonhomme is a historian, editor, and writer based in Berlin, Germany.
+Edna Bonhomme is a historian of science, culture writer, and editor based in Berlin, Germany.
 She earned her PhD in history of science at Princeton University.
-Her essays critically engage with how humans conceptualize science, epidemics, race, and gender; they have appeared in Al Jazeera, The Atlantic, The Guardian, The Nation, London Review of Books, and more.
+Her essays critically engage with how humans navigate the unsavory and unwieldy states of ill health; they have appeared in Al Jazeera, The Atlantic, The Guardian, The Nation, London Review of Books, and more.

 When Black Humanity Is Denied